SRI-CSL/yices2/doc/sphinx/source/context-operations.rst

    NOTE: if *t[i]* does not have a value in *mdl*, then a default value is picked for *v_i*.

-   If this function returns STATUS_UNSAT and the context supports model interpolation, then one can construct a model interpolant by calling function :c:func:`yices_get_model_interpolant`.
+   If this function returns YICES_STATUS_UNSAT and the context supports model interpolation, then one can construct a model interpolant by calling function :c:func:`yices_get_model_interpolant`.